 Casper~\cite{casper} is a partially synchronous consensus protocol that operates atop a block proposal mechanism and is responsible for determining when a block is \emph{final}.
 The key property of a final block $b$ is that, provided that the effective-balance-weighted ratio of Byzantine validators over the total validator set is less than $\frac{1}{3}$, any other final block does not conflict with $b$.

 This mechanism also introduces a system of accountability, which enables the detection, identification, and punishment of a validator not following the protocol's rules.
 Proposed by Buterin and Griffith~\cite{casper}, and then integrated within Gasper~\cite{gasper}, Casper is based on a two-phase traditional propose-and-vote-based Byzantine fault-tolerant (BFT) system, resembling the PBFT~\cite{DBLP:journals/tocs/CastroL02} or HotStuff~\cite{DBLP:conf/podc/YinMRGA19} protocols.
-However, as already mentioned, unlike the latter two, Casper is not a fully defined protocol and is structured to function as a {gadget}, specifically a \emph{finality gadget} (FFG), atop an existing protocol that generates a chain of blocks which, in the case of Gasper, is the \LMDGHOSTHFC protocol.
+However, as already mentioned, unlike the latter two, Casper is not a fully defined protocol and is structured to function as a {gadget}, specifically a \emph{finality gadget} (\FFG), atop an existing protocol that generates a chain of blocks which, in the case of Gasper, is the \LMDGHOSTHFC protocol.